 Take care of the family pet.
 Have your child choose their favourite thing to do for their pet and make it their responsibility.
 Letting them choose helps keep them empowered to do it.
 Even if it’s just playing fetch or petting them, its time spent by your child on something that’s not only cheap, but useful.

 Be active!
 Kids like to do things.
 They like it even more when you do it with them.
 Take the kids out of the house.
 Take a tour of local parks (visit a park-a-day).
 Kick around a soccer ball; even if you’ve no idea what you’re doing.
+Pick up some new lacrosse heads and throw a ball around.
 Go on a walk through a local nature reserve or trail.
 Be open to new ideas and you will discover a wide world of fun and free outdoor activities.

 Bio: Breana Orland is a writer and gives advice on the pursuit of higher education and career options for young adults.